Cinema of Qatar: Foreign films shot in Qatar

 Bediuner (1959) is a documentary film shot by Danish photographer and filmmaker Jette Bang in 1959 as part of the Danish Expedition to Qatar.
 The film documents the lives of al-Na’im and al-Murrah Bedouins over the course of two and a half months.

 Cruel Summer (2012) is a 7-screen film directed by musician Kanye West which premiered in the Cannes Film Festival.
 The film featured Arab and Gulf artists such as Hayat Al-Fahad and Ali Suliman.
 This film was shot in multiple locations within the Gulf region including Qatar.
 In the making of this film, many Arab figures were heavily included.
 This film is notable due to its contributions in placing Qatar on the map within the film industry by showcasing its potential in supporting the arts of filmmaking and thrusting local talents under the global spotlight.

-The Worker’s Cup (2017) is a film directed by Adam Sobel.
+The Workers Cup (2017) is a film directed by Adam Sobel.
 It features Asian and African migrant workers who are involved in the construction of Qatar's venues for the 2022 FIFA World Cup, and their participation in a local football tournament known as the Worker's Cup.
 During the film, the living conditions of Qatar's labor camps are explored.
 This movie explores the reasons behind the individual workers moving to work in Qatar, and the prospects for providing for their families back home.
 Although the movie does shed light on the cruel and unfair circumstances of people within the work force, Sobel sheds light on a universal story that resonates with soccer fans and people everywhere.